2.2 The Economic Environment

 Price Stability

 A third major goal of all economies is maintaining price stability.
 Price stability occurs when the average of the prices for goods and services either doesn’t change or changes very little.
 Rapidly rising prices are troublesome for both individuals and businesses.
 For individuals, rising prices mean people have to pay more for the things they need.
 For businesses, rising prices mean higher costs, and, at least in the short run, businesses might have trouble passing on higher costs to consumers.
 When the overall price level goes up, we have inflation.
-The graph shows inflationary trends in the Canadian economy since 1915.
+The graph shows inflationary trends in the Canadian economy between 1915 and 2015.
 The inflation rate in Canada averaged 3.15 percent from 1915 until 2018, reaching an all-time high of 21.60 percent in June of 1920 and a record low of -17.80 percent in June of 1921.

 The Consumer Price Index